Your browser is not up to date.

 Eleven years after the massacre of Action Against Hunger’s staff, government authorities still have not taken any action to bring those responsible for the crime to justice.

 The killings happened during a time of civil conflict, as Sri Lankan security forces took control of the town of Muttur amidst fighting with the Tamil Tiger rebel group.
-All 17 of the Action Against Hunger aid workers were lined up inside the offices in their compound and shot in the head—executed in cold blood.
-Evidence indicates that they were likely killed by security forces, by the same party obligated under international humanitarian law to protect civilians and humanitarian workers during times of conflict.
+All 17 of the Action Against Hunger aid workers were lined up inside the offices in their compound and shot in the head—executed in cold blood. that they were likely killed by security forces, by the same party obligated under international humanitarian law to protect civilians and humanitarian workers during times of conflict.
 International humanitarian law considers attacks against aid workers—and civilians—a war crime.
 Such attacks are not inevitable consequences of armed conflict, but emerge when parties disregard the laws of war.

 The deliberate, targeted killings of 17 Action Against Hunger aid workers in Muttur have been described as ‘’one of the most serious recent crimes against humanitarian workers worldwide.’’